-Like it or not, the mainstream cruise lines have gone family-friendly.
+Like it or not, the mainstream cruise lines are family-friendly.
 This is a boon for parents and multigenerational groups looking for trips with something for everyone.
 It's less appealing for couples and groups of adult friends who aren't won over by wee travelers ... or parents hoping desperately for some time to themselves while the grandparents stay home with the kids.
-Although cruise lines do their best to occupy the under-18's with kitted-out kids' clubs and dawn-till-dusk activities (not to mention late-night parties and baby-sitting), kids have been known to run free on ships, hanging out in stairwells, incessantly riding the elevators and generally annoying their elder shipmates.
+Although cruise lines do their best to occupy the under-18s with kitted-out kids clubs and dawn-till-dusk activities (not to mention late-night parties and babysitting), kids have been known to run free on ships, hanging out in stairwells, incessantly riding the elevators and generally annoying their elder shipmates.

 If you don't want to put up with wayward whippersnappers on your cruise, you don't have to.
-Many cruises sail entirely kid-free or with a minimal number of well-behaved tykes.
+Many adult cruises sail entirely kid free or with a minimal number of well-behaved tykes.
 The key is picking ships and itineraries with reduced family appeal.
-The following cruise types are tops for sailing without the brat pack onboard -- plus we have a few tips for avoiding children when you don't want to give up your mainstream, peak-season sailing.
+The following cruise types are tops for sailing without the brat pack onboard.
+Plus we have a few tips for avoiding kids on a cruise when you don't want to give up that mainstream, peak-season sailing.

 Cruising with kids?
 See our Family Cruises section for the best cruises for babies, kids and teens.

-The intimate ships of high-end lines like Silversea Cruises, Seabourn Cruise Line, SeaDream Yacht Club and Regent Seven Seas Cruises (or luxury-lite lines, such as Oceania Cruises, Windstar Cruises and Azamara) are refined, dignified and geared to adults.
+The intimate ships of high-end lines like Silversea Cruises, Seabourn Cruise Line, SeaDream Yacht Club and Regent Seven Seas Cruises (or ultra-premium lines, such as Oceania Cruises, Windstar Cruises, Azamara and Viking Ocean Cruises) are refined, dignified and geared to adults.
 They're also among the industry's most expensive lines.
 Those factors combined mean you'll find few kids onboard.
-While some luxury ships offer the occasional children's program during holiday periods, the vessels won't be overrun with under-18's, and those who do go tend to be well-behaved, well-traveled tykes and teens (possibly accompanied by nannies to keep them in check).
+While some luxury ships offer the occasional children's program during holiday periods, the vessels won't be overrun with youngsters, and those who do go tend to be well-behaved, well-traveled tykes and teens (possibly accompanied by nannies to keep them in check).

-Some premium lines (Holland America, Princess Cruises) keep a few older vessels around that are smaller and attract a more senior passenger base.
+Some cruise lines (Holland America, Princess Cruises) keep a few older vessels around that are smaller and attract a more senior passenger base.
 That's primarily because kids' facilities are limited on those vessels, and the ships sail longer, more exotic itineraries.
 Think Holland America's Rotterdam and Prinsendam and Princess Cruises' Pacific Princess.
 If you're a devotee of these lines, you'll get to pick up your loyalty points and still sneak in a kid-free cruise every now and then.
-(Even Holland America's larger ships are mid-sized in an industry of behemoths and tend to appeal to a more mature clientele, especially on non-holiday dates.)
+(Even Holland America's larger ships are midsized in an industry of behemoths and tend to appeal to a more mature clientele, especially on non-holiday dates.)

-Your safest bet is to cruise on a ship that doesn't allow any children onboard at all.
-Yes, they do exist, but there aren't too many.
-P&O Cruises, a British line, keeps three ships -- Arcadia, Adonia and Oriana -- as adults-only.
-You must be 50+ to sail with Grand Circle Small Ship Cruises or the U.K.-based Saga Holidays (though travel companions can be as young as 40).
+Your safest bet if you're looking for adult cruises is to sail on a ship that doesn't allow any children onboard at all.
+Yes, adults only cruises do exist, but there aren't too many.
+P&O Cruises, a British line, keeps certain ships -- Arcadia, Oriana and, as of April 2019, Aurora -- as adults only.
+You must be 50-plus to sail with Grand Circle Small Ship Cruises or U.K.-based Saga Holidays (though travel companions can be as young as 40).
 Voyages to Antiquity cruises are deemed "unsuitable for children under the age of 12," and children younger than 16 are dissuaded from cruising.
-You may also find lifestyle-based, full-ship charters that are kid-free (such as cruises for nudists or gay couples).
+When Virgin Voyages debuts in 2020, all of its ships will be 18+.
+You might also find lifestyle-based full-ship charters that are kid free (such as cruises for nudists or gay couples).

 Kids can certainly be world travelers, but generally speaking, the more exotic the itinerary, the fewer families it will attract.
-Try cruises to the Far East, South Pacific (Bora Bora pictured), South America (excepting roundtrip Brazil immersion cruises), Africa, the Arctic and Antarctica, and you'll typically find more adult-oriented environments.
+Try cruises to the Far East, South Pacific, Africa, the Arctic and Antarctica, and you'll typically find more adult-oriented environments.
 Even lines that ordinarily attract families will have fewer on these sailings.

 Families tend to take weeklong or shorter cruises.
-Choose a longer itinerary, and you're pretty much guaranteed to be sailing with fewer kids.
+For adult-only cruises, choose a longer itinerary, and you're pretty much guaranteed to be sailing with fewer kids.
 If you're set on the Caribbean, choose a 10-night or longer itinerary, particularly those that include a full or partial Panama Canal transit.
-For Hawaii, skip the roundtrip Honolulu itineraries, and opt for the two-week roundtrips out of Southern California.
-Lengthy repositioning cruises, grand voyages and world cruise segments have a good shot at being kid-free, as well.
+For Hawaii, skip the round trip Honolulu itineraries, and opt for the two-week round trips out of Southern California.
+Lengthy repositioning cruises, grand voyages and world cruise segments have a good shot at being kid free, as well.

 Many parents are loath to take their kids out of school for a vacation.
-Book your cruise during the school term, and you'll definitely see a dip in the number of youngsters onboard.
-While a Carnival or Royal Caribbean cruise to the Caribbean will always feature children onboard, non-holiday sailings probably will have fewer and feel less overrun with kids.
-Or combine a term-time trip with some of the above categories (say, a long sailing to an exotic destination on a more adult-friendly line), and you'll greatly reduce your chances of fighting for control of the elevators and hot tubs with the under-18 set.
+Book your cruise during the school term, and you'll definitely see a dip in the number of youngsters.
+While a Carnival or Royal Caribbean cruise to the Caribbean will always have children onboard, non-holiday sailings probably will have fewer and feel less overrun with kids.
+Or combine a school-time trip with some of the above categories (say, a long sailing to an exotic destination on a more adult-friendly line), and you'll greatly reduce your chances of fighting for control of the elevators and hot tubs with the under-18 set.
 And if you just have to sail that mega-ship during the summer...